bediger4000/stack/README.md

 ## Analysis

 This is an odd problem to solve.
-A heap data structure and associated code is substantially slower than the ususal array or linked list that one builds a stack from.
+A heap data structure with associated code is substantially slower than the ususal array or linked list that one builds a stack from.
 Maybe that's the point: to pose a problem that the candidate is unlikely to ever have implemented, even in practice for coding interviews.

-The downside to the oddity is that it requires some programming insight to use the stack push's "ordinal" as the heap key.
+The downside to the oddity is that it requires some programming insight to use the stack push's index as the heap key.

 The coding (after having the insight) is only marginally harder than writing code for an array or linked-list based stack.